 When: Every day 10 am-7 pm.
 Closed on Tuesday.

-The MAXXI hosts a great variety of exhibitions including painting and photography with the most diverse range of subjects including historical documents, architecture, social issues, even sci-fi.
+The MAXXI hosts a great variety of exhibitions including painting and photography with the most diverse range of subjects including historical documents, architecture, social issues, and even sci-fi.

 Where: Via Guido Reni 4a.